 Our business office is in Portland, Oregon.
-Plant Lust joins forces with multiple nurseries who have a reputation for excellent selection, plant quality, and shipping reliability.
-We match your order with a nursery that has available stock, and is best situated to ship to your location.
+Plant Lust joins forces with nurseries with stellar reputations for selection, plant quality, and shipping reliability.
+We match your order to a nursery with available stock, and that is best situated to ship to your location.

 HOW MUCH DOES SHIPPING COST?

-Each of our suppliers has their own shipping calculation, which is usually a combination of the number of plants in your order and your location.
-Our system calculates your shipping costs during checkout.
-You will get to preview your shipping costs before finalizing your order.
+Our nurseries each have their own shipping calculations-most often a combination of the number of plants in your order and shipping distance.
+Our system calculates shipping costs during checkout.
+You can preview your shipping costs before finalizing your order.

 If you’re new to mail ordering plants, you may be surprised to learn that it’s quite expensive to ship one or two plants.
-It usually costs a minimum of $15 to ship that first plant in the box.
-However, the shipping price doesn’t rise much as you add more plants to the same box, so the best economy comes from placing a larger order.
+However, the shipping price doesn’t rise much as you add more plants to the same box; the best economy comes from placing a larger order.
 We humbly suggest that plants look great planted in groups of three.